Photos of rural France - The countryside of Lorraine near Sion © French Moments

 Check out the whole collection range here.

-The brand also offers the matching set of stainless steel cutlery with serving utensil:
+The brand also offers a matching set of stainless steel cutlery with serving utensils:

 The best way to explore the French countryside